fazpass/fia-documentation/README.md

 </details>

-##### None (FIA)
+#### FIA

-None, it means there is no need to do OTP since user has already been verified.
+It's the OTP Intelligence System.
 User will not receive an OTP and does not need to input any OTP.

-This auth type does not need to be validated and does not need to check for user verified status.
-Immediately complete the OTP successfully.
+This auth type does not need to be validated.
+Immediately check for user verified status.

 ### 4. Check for user verified status